-B.1.3 S/T Methodology
+B.1.3 Scientific/Technical Methodology and Work Plan

-Provide a detailed description of the scientific and technological approach or methodology by which you will attempt to reach your objectives.
-Demonstrate that you are aware of the level and nature of the risks of failure, and that you have a good idea on how to address these risks.
-Describe a progression of crucial milestones and decision points for your project, and their expected timing.
-What would constitute success?
-What would you learn from an eventual failure?
-Where relevant, show how your approach takes into account the difficulties inherent to the multi-disciplinary nature of the idea or approach that you are proposing.
-A detailed work plan should be presented, broken down into work packages (WPs) which should follow the logical phases of the implementation of the project, and include consortium management and assessment of progress and results.
+ToDo:5 A detailed work plan should be presented, broken down into work packages 1 (WPs) which should follow the logical phases of the implementation of the project, and include consortium management and assessment of progress and results.
 (Note that your overall approach to management will be described later, in Section 2).
 Notes: The number of work packages used must be appropriate to the complexity of the work and the overall value of the proposed project.
 The planning should be sufficiently detailed to justify the proposed effort and allow progress monitoring by the Commission.